-Let’s face it folks, 50% of all marriages end in divorce.
-A good portion of those marriages produced children that now need to have equal time with each parent.
-Regardless of the reason why the parents are no longer together, excluding behavior that might put the child at risk, each parent has the right to spend time with their child.
-When most parents get divorced they are looking to end a marriage, not the parental rights.
-In some cases, situations may arise in one of the parents’ life that requires them to move out of state.
-Given that there are typically custody arrangements in a divorce, an out of state custody agreement must be produced.
+When most parents get divorced, they are looking to end a marriage, not the parental rights.
+In some cases, situations may arise in one of the parents’ lives requiring them to move out of state.
+Given that there are typically custody arrangements in a divorce, an out-of-state custody agreement must be produced.

 Taking Child Welfare Into Account

 There are several factors present when working out the details of an out-of-state custody agreement.
 Moving a child back and forth can be hard on them when adapting to surroundings they are not familiar with, not to mention friends, school, family, etc. The courts are the ones that decide who keeps the child, ensuring that their decision is in the best interest of the child.
 These arrangements don’t necessarily hurt anyone intentionally but can sometimes seem like it.
 It is suggested that the parents discuss and are encouraged to design their own custody arrangement in order to prevent any disagreements.
 Parents are the experts on what their schedules are like and who can best meet the needs of the children.

 When a parent who is sharing joint custody chooses to relocate more than 150 miles from the noncustodial parent’s home, the parent must show that the move is in the child’s interest.
 In some cases, the court may determine that it is in the child’s interest to order a change of custody to the other parent, perhaps in order to enable the child to remain in the familiar area, among other reasons.